dougeby/IntuneDocs/intune/device-profile-create.md

        - **Windows 10 and later**

    - **Profile type**: Select the type you want to create.
 The list depends on the platform you choose.
-   - **Settings**: The following topics describe the settings for each profile type:
+   - **Settings**: The following articles describe the settings for each profile type:

        -  [Device features](device-features-configure.md)
        -  [Device restrictions](device-restrictions-configure.md)